LoganJFisher/TeXSend/README.md

 > * The compiling is performed entirely locally - the content of emails is not transmitted to any server by this userscript.

 > [!WARNING]
-> * This does not currently support Gmail split views.<br>
+> * This does not currently support Gmail split views.
-> * Anything typed in draft mode while TeX compiling is turned on WILL DISAPPEAR!
-You can toggle compile, but only type when it is off!

 ---